unibas-tilics/tilics/2024/functions/article.md

-# Building a LEGO House: One Function at a Time

-Creating a LEGO house is more than just stacking bricks; it’s all about following clever instructions.
-The **House Function**, like the instruction manual in a LEGO set, doesn’t start from scratch.
-Instead, it relies on outputs from smaller functions:

-- The **Wall Function** takes bricks (inputs) and builds a wall (output).
+# Functions: The Reusable Building Blocks of Programming
+Programming is like building with LEGO bricks, each function is a reusable piece that helps you create something bigger.

+Imagine a LEGO set:

+- A "Wall Function" assembles bricks into a wall.
-- The **Door Function** turns panels and hinges into a door.
+- A "Door Function" transforms panels and hinges into a door.
-- The **Window Function** transforms clear pieces into windows.

-These outputs become inputs for the **House Function**, which assembles them into the ultimate LEGO dream house.
-The beauty?
-The same function works with different inputs.
-Swap house walls for castle towers and the **House Function** builds a castle instead.

-This is how functions work in programming; breaking big tasks into smaller, reusable steps for efficiency and clarity.
+- A "Window Function" makes windows using clear bricks.

+These bricks can be combined to build a house, a castle, or anything you can imagine.
+The same is true for functions in programming.
+A function is a named block of code that takes inputs, processes them, and produces outputs.
+It can be reused in countless ways, saving time and effort.

+For example, the same "Wall Function" could construct walls for a house, a tower, or a fortress.
+While algorithms outline the steps to achieve a goal, functions are the reusable blocks that bring those steps to life.
+This is the power of functions: breaking large tasks into smaller, reusable blocks.
 ## Author
 André Vieira Ribeiro